wanxiang-blockchain/2022-Wanxiang-Blockchain-Spring-Hackathon-Dante-Network/demo-src/README.md

 In general, with the help of Dante protocol stack, developers can make their dApps accessible for the whole web3 world no matter which public chain they deployed.

+We have deployed Dante protocol stack on some EVM chains(Ethereum, BNB, Avalanche, etc.), Near, Flow, etc. So you can try the demos below directly(some of the demos nees you to set your private key first, and you can directly see these senarios at [demo-video](https://github.com/wanxiang-blockchain/2022-Wanxiang-Blockchain-Spring-Hackathon-Dante-Network/tree/main/demo-video)).

+Besides, we have implemented the protocol stack for Venachain, which needs to launch local Venachain nodes first.

 Some classical situations based on Dante to extend the access boundaries of dApps are as below:

 * [**Venachain and Filecoin**](https://github.com/wanxiang-blockchain/2022-Wanxiang-Blockchain-Spring-Hackathon-Dante-Network/tree/main/demo-src/VenachainFilecoin): make the storage service on Filecoin could be accessed from Venachain.